shaukatmakandar786/Spring-Framework/spring-core/steps-to-prepare-spring-application.md

 f.
 In beans class if we want to provide constructor then we can to provide constructor,butitmust be public and 0-arg
 constructor,because while instantiating Bean class,Spring Framework will search and execute 0-arg constructor and public constructor.

+g.
+If we want to provide our own comparision between Bean object then we have to override equals() method.

+h.
+If we want to generate hashcode values of the Bean object in our own view then we have to override hasCode() method.